Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 This is the point where things start looking different.
 In box 2 we might shift `e` because we've entered rules 4 or 5 which will reduce to `E` or `F`.
 But we could also be in rule 7.
 If the result from box 4 is that we were in rule 7, we need to go back to the previous caller.
 So function `box4` returns a pair of the number of returns left to go and the sort we're reducing to.
 This way we can distinguish the two cases and take the appropriate action.

 If you want to keep a recursive ascent code generator simpler you can of course always return a pair.
 You could also generate the code in [_continuation passing style_](https://en.wikipedia.org/wiki/Continuation-passing_style), where you pass a function that takes the sort and does the goto action instead of accepting a pair as a result.
-But because the Rust compiler is not very good at tail call optimisation, so I'm not doing that pattern in Rust code here.
+But because the Rust compiler is not very good at tail call optimisation, so I'm not doing that pattern here.

 ```rust
 /// S = b F . c